ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 of band agreements between Report Consumers and Mail Receivers may be required to address these concerns.

-DMARC Policy Records for multi-organizational PSDs **MUST NOT** include the ruf= tag.
+DMARC Policy Records for multi-organizational PSDs **MUST NOT** include the "ruf" tag.

 #  Security Considerations {#security-considerations}